-The school has a clear and detailed assessment policy, which enables staff to monitor children's attainment and progress and therefore identify children who are failing to make progress and may perhaps have a particular special need in an area.
+The school has a clear and detailed assessment policy, which enables staff to monitor children's attainment and progress and therefore identify children who are failing to make the expected progress.

-Information and assessment from Pre-School Nursery and the Early Years Foundation Stage profile in Reception will help to identify children who need help early, with these children targeted for extra support.
+Information and assessment from Pre-School Nursery and the Early Years Foundation Stage profile in Reception will help to identify children who need early intervention, with these children targeted for extra support within the classroom.